-2.11.
+2.12.
 Agriculture and digitally enabled climate mitigation

 The agriculture sector is one of the largest emitters.
-The EU agriculture sector accounts for around 460 MtCO2e emissions (in 2020), corresponding to 13% of total emissions in the EU.68 On top of this, it is also one of the major users of water,69 and damages terrain and water flows.
+The EU agriculture sector accounts for around 460 $MtCO_2$ e emissions (in 2020), corresponding to 13% of total emissions in the EU.
+In Sweden, agriculture accounted for 15% of total Swedish emissions in 2020.
+On top of this, it is also one of the major users of water, and damages terrain and water flows.

-The EU's goals for agriculture, under the European Green Deal, propose to "reduce the environmental and climate footprint of the EU food system" and to "strengthen the EU food system's resilience".70
+The EU's goals for agriculture, under the European Green Deal, propose to "reduce the environmental and climate footprint of the EU food system" and to "strengthen the EU food system's resilience".

-The agriculture sector is already running at maximum capacity, but it will need to produce 30-50% more output to keep up with a growing population.71 At the same time, the sector is one of the least innovative and digitalised.72 Finally, changing climate conditions will make it even harder to produce the necessary food supply for the global population.73
+The agriculture sector is already running at maximum capacity, but it will need to produce 30-50% more output to keep up with a growing population.
+At the same time, the sector is one of the least innovative and digitalised.
+Finally, changing climate conditions will make it even harder to produce the necessary food supply for the global population.